South Pasadena, Florida

 South Pasadena is a city in southern Pinellas County, Florida, United States, near St. Pete Beach and Gulfport.
 The city is part of the Tampa–St. Petersburg–Clearwater metropolitan statistical area.
 The population was 5,353 at the 2020 census.

 Geography

-The exact coordinates for the City of South Pasadena is located at (27.754393, –82.739871).

 The city is located on a peninsula jutting into Boca Ciega Bay, bordered by Bear Creek to the east and St. Petersburg's Pasadena neighborhood to the north.
 The city also includes several islands; these include Pasadena Isle, Deadman's Key, Sun Island, and Cat Island.
 All are inhabited except for Cat Island.

 According to the United States Census Bureau, the city has a total area of 1.1 square miles (3.0 km^{2}), of which 0.7 square mile (1.8 km^{2}) is land and 0.5 square mile (1.2 km^{2}) (40.87%) is water.

 Climate

 The City of South Pasadena has a humid subtropical climate (Cfa).